ucla-biostat-212a/2024winter/syllabus/syllabus.md

 ## Final Grade

-Grades will be based on the homework (75%) and participation (class attendance, pop quiz, ask questions, engage on Slack and in office hours, 25%).
+Grades will be based on homework (75%) and participation (class attendance, pop quizzes, asking questions, and engaging in office hours, 25%).

 ## UCLA ADA Policy